ksga/brew2/README.md

 <h3>Description</h3>

 This is a dashboard for brewery control, built using [Node-RED](https://github.com/node-red/node-red) running on a Raspberry Pi.
+The goal is to create a manual control panel, inspired by [The Electric Brewery](https://shop.theelectricbrewery.com/), but with the flexibility and capabilities of a Node-RED backend.

 Massive thanks to @jangevaare for his work - without it I would never have been able to get this working!